gvwilson/sensibleadventures/cloudherd/new.md

 "Sorry about that," the magician said briskly.
 "But please, may I introduce---"

-"Ah wit tha three," the troll interrupted without raising his voice.
+"Ah wit than," the troll interrupted without raising his voice.
 He shifted his gaze to Thokmay.
 "Tha've steel a thee."

 The prince glanced at Ulfmaerr.
-"Your sword," the magician said.
-"You're not allowed iron in the deep."
-He glanced up meaningfully at the trees around them.
-"The forest doesn't like it."
+"Your sword," the magician said, glancing meaningfully at the trees around them.
+"You're not allowed iron in the deep.
+The forest doesn't like it."

-With obvious reluctance, Thokmay unbuckled his sword belt and laid it on the ground.
+Thokmay reluctantly unbuckled his sword belt and laid it on the ground.
 "An tha dirk an all," the troll said.
-A moment later Thokmay and Noxy's knives both lay beside the sword.
+A moment later Thokmay and Noxy's knives both lay on the soft duff.

 Satisfied, the troll knuckle-walked over to Kulbinder and held out his hand, fingers curled in a loose fist.
 The tiger sniffed him